astropy/photutils/CONTRIBUTING.rst

 * Is there any information needed to be added to the docs to describe the function or class?
 * Does the documentation build without errors or warnings?
+* If applicable, has an entry been added into the changelog?

 **License**

 * Is the photutils license included at the top of the file?
 * Are there any conflicts with this code and existing codes?

-**Photutils requirements**

-* Do all the Travis CI, AppVeyor, and CircleCI tests pass?
-* If applicable, has an entry been added into the changelog?
-* Can you checkout the pull request and repeat the examples and tests?